Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageShare.md

 ```

 ### -Name
+Specifies the name of the file share.
-Name of the file share to be removed.
+This cmdlet deletes the file share that this parameter specifies.

 ```yaml
 Type: System.String